-If Audio Scene Information, defined in ISO/IEC 23008-3 clause 15 [7], is present, it shall be always encapsulated in an MHAS packet of type PACTYP_AUDIOSCENEINFO.
+If Audio Scene Information, defined in ISO/IEC 23008-3 [8] clause 15 is present, it shall be always encapsulated in an MHAS packet of type PACTYP_AUDIOSCENEINFO.
 Audio Scene Information shall not be included in the mpegh3daConfig()structure carried in the MHAS packet of type PACTYP_MPEGH3DACFG.

-As defined in ISO/IEC 23008-3 clause 20.6 [7], the MHAConfigurationBox() is optional for MHM.
+The MHAConfigurationBox(),defined in ISO/IEC 23008-3 [8] clause 20.6, is optional for MHM.

 Note: In case of in-band configuration changes within a period, the MHAConfigurationBox()should not be present in the corresponding sample entry.